Public hearings of the United States House Select Committee on the January 6 Attack: Trump subpoena

 The January 6 Committee's subpoena for testimony and related documents was formally issued to Trump on October 21, 2022.
 Under the subpoena, the committee demanded that Trump hand over documents related to communications with Roger Stone, John Eastman, and others by November 4, and requested testimony by November 14.
-The committee also specified that they wanted "information sufficient to identify every telephone or other communications device" used by Trump between the dates of November 3, 2020, and January 20, 2021.
+The committee also specified that they wanted "information sufficient to identify every telephone or other communications device" used by Trump between November 3, 2020, and January 20, 2021.

 On November 11, 2022, Trump sued the House select committee and challenged the subpoena, seeking to block testimony and submission of documents.
 Chairman Bennie Thompson has called the legal effort a "delay tactic".

 The committee's official legal capacity to conduct their investigation expired on December 31, 2022.
 Just days before the end of December, the committee formally withdrew Trump's subpoena.
 Chairman Thompson said "... the select committee has concluded its hearings, released its final report and ...
 In light of the imminent end of our investigation, the select committee can no longer pursue the specific information covered by the subpoena".